17th workshop on

 PaschalidisEvangelosEPFL

-Henriquez-JaraBastianUniversidad de ChileIdentification of Q-Learning models under incomplete data and myopic specifications
+Henriquez-JaraBastianUniversidad de ChileIdentification of Q-Learning models under incomplete data and myopic specifications841_Multiattribute_Q_learning.pdf

 The implementation of reinforcement learning (RL) models requires very specific datasets containing the entire choice history of participants, in addition to the outcomes/rewards obtained after each choice.
 However, typical datasets collected outside controlled laboratory conditions do not satisfy these require- ments.
 Usually, either the choice history is incomplete, or there is a partial or total lack of information about the obtained outcomes.
 In this paper, we explore how a simple RL algorithm, multiattribute Q-learning, can be identified under incomplete data conditions, accounting for panel structure.
 Then, we explore model simplifications that allow us to retrieve consistent parameters or parameter ratios.
 Ongoing results show that: 1) myopic specifications (i.e., ignoring the dynamic Markov structure of Q-learning) result in inconsistent parameter estimates and parameter ratios; and 2) spurious state dependence (Heckman, 1981) is found with MNL models that account for inertia when the data-generating process is Q-learning.